Green Policy (by design!)

 I walk to work, I never drive.
 My commuting miles are therefore zero.
 Most meetings are held over the phone or via email.
 Occasionally I need to travel to see clients, so I target a maximum of 1,000 miles per year for business trips.

 Waste created in my studio is kept to a minimum and recycled where possible.
 Coffee is in mugs, never take away cups!
-Printing is kept to the absolute minimum, with and design proofs are digital - not printed.
+Printing is kept to the absolute minimum, and design proofs are digital - not printed.

 I balance finding the right quality and price for my clients with my desire to use responsible suppliers.
 Printing is typically purchased from partners who use sustainable paper supplies (more about this below).